wchen777/cafe-app/README.md

 - Implemented the Explore View page.
 - Worked on the UI and the implementation of comments on each individual post.
 - Worked on the implementation of likes on each individual post.
-- Implemented the Audio post feature of allowing users to record audio on their device (right now, they can't actually post the audio).
 - Coded the UI of the Chat page.